 What is the referral process to the Be Brave Ranch?

-Referrals are accepted from individuals, parents, guardians, caregivers, and family members.
-They are also accepted from professionals such as physicians, psychologists, social workers, and agencies helping children, including other sexual assault programs, hospitals, mental health assessment/treatment agencies, social work agencies, or other community based programs.
+Referrals are accepted from parents, guardians, caregivers and kinship or extended family members across Canada.
+Referrals are also accepted from professionals such as physicians, psychologists, social workers, nurses, educators and agencies supporting children, youth and families (including mental health and/or addiction service providers, social and family service providers, other sexual assault programs, or other community based services.

 The Be Brave Ranch has a comprehensive eligibility and intake process, and each child must meet these criteria in order to be admitted into the program.